tbfe-de/mc-cppfor-ex/clock-01x/README.md

  standout in the test output.
  - This approach will be extended later into the TDD paradigm (= Test Driven Development).
-- A summary will then be added to indicate when the `main` function ends what is the number of passed vs. failed tests.
+- E.g. a summary will then be added to indicate when the `main` function ends what is the number of passed vs. failed tests.